 What is the Assumption of Mary?

 The Assumption of Mary is the doctrine, defined by Pope Pius XII in 1950 (Munificentissimus Deus), that the Virgin Mary was taken up body and soul into heavenly glory at the end of her earthly life.
-It is the Fourth Glorious Mystery of the Rosary, and its fruit is Devotion to Mary.
-The scriptural anchor used by the USCCB is the Magnificat: "The Mighty One has done great things for me" (Luke 1:49).
+It is the Fourth Glorious Mystery of the Rosary, and its fruit is the grace of a happy death.
+A scriptural anchor for the mystery is the Magnificat: "The Mighty One has done great things for me" (Luke 1:49).

 What are all five Glorious Mysteries of the Rosary?

 The five Glorious Mysteries are: 1.
 The Resurrection — Christ rises from the dead on the third day (Luke 24:1-9).
 2. The Ascension of the Lord — Jesus ascends to the right hand of the Father (Mark 16:19; Acts 1:9-11).
 3. The Descent of the Holy Spirit — at Pentecost, the Holy Spirit descends on Mary and the Apostles in tongues of fire (Acts 2:1-4).
 4. The Assumption of Mary — the Virgin Mary is assumed body and soul into heavenly glory (Luke 1:48-49; CCC 966).
-5. The Coronation of Mary, Queen of Heaven — Mary is crowned Queen of Heaven and Earth (Revelation 12:1).
+5. The Coronation of Mary, Queen of Heaven — Mary is crowned Queen of Heaven and Earth (Apocalypse 12:1).

 What is the spiritual fruit of each Glorious Mystery?